-Appraisal of fauna species which form an integral part of range ecology, in rangeland based protected areas is necessary before any meaningful conservation work can commence.
-It was aim at assessing number of fauna species and status in Ipinu Igede community forest, Oju.
-Animal species were enumerated through direct on-site field observation and indirect indices to provide data that could enhance the management and sustainable utilization of the forest.
-Fifty-six species of wild animals from 40 families were found in the study area.
-There were 21 species of mammals from 15 families, 6 species of reptiles from 6 families and 29 species of birds from 19 families respectively.
+Original Research Article 1 Preliminary Assessment of Fauna Species Diversity in 2 Ipinu Igede Community Range Forest in Oju Local 3 Government of Benue State, Nigeria.
+4 G. O. Yager^{1}, A. A. Alarape2 and O. A. Onuwa 5 1Department of Wildlife and Range Management, University of Agriculture, Makurdi, Benue State, Nigeria 6 7 2 Department of Wildlife and Ecotourism Management, University of Ibadan, Ibadan, Nigeria.
+8 Corresponding Author: gbrlyager@gmail.com.
+9 10 11 Authors' contributions 12 This work was carried out in collaboration between all authors.
+Authors GOY and OAO designed the study, performed the statistical analysis, wrote the protocol and wrote the first 13 14 draft of the manuscript.
+Authors GOY and OAO managed the analyses of the study.
+Author 15 AAA managed the literature searches.
+All authors read and approved the final manuscript.
+16 17 ABSTRACT 18 19 Background and Objectives: Appraisal of fauna species which form an integral part of range ecology, in rangeland based protected areas is necessary before any meaningful 20 conservation work can commence.
+It was aimed at assessing the composition of fauna species 21 22 in the community forest.
+23 Methodology: Animal species were enumerated through direct on-site using four transects 24 line of 2.0km by 10m broad distributed randomly, field observation and indirect indices.
+Data were analyzed using descriptive statistics (table, figures and plates).
+25 Results: Fifty-six species of wild animals from 40 families were found in the study area.
+26 There were 21 species of mammals from 15 families, 6 species of reptiles from 6 families and 27 28 29 species of birds from 19 families respectively.
 A total of 1,419 sightings were recorded.
-The most abundant animal species found in the area were Epixerus ebii, Eidolon helvum, Chlorocebus tantalus, Papio anubis, Philothemus irregularis, Musophaga violacea, Numidia meleagris and Francolinus bicalcaratus.
-The status of most mammals was least concern and some of the reptiles had data deficient.
-All the birds are known to breed in the reserve.
-Transect C had the highest diversity index (0.0130) and transect A had the lowest animal diversity index (0.0061) but highest species count of 36 as well as individual animal species sighted. transect C had the highest diversity index (0.0130) and the second highest species count of thirty four (34).
-Transect A on the other hand had the lowest animal diversity index (0.0061) and the highest species count of thirty six (36) as well as individual animal species sighted (454) It can be concluded from the result that Ipinu Igede community forest contains representative sample of fauna in the Guinea Savanna ecosystems of Nigeria and has to be protected through conservation awareness and community participation.
+29 The most abundant animal species found in the area were Epixerus ebii, Eidolon helvum, 30 Chlorocebus tantalus, Papio anubis, Philothemus irregularis, Musophaga violacea, Numidia meleagris and Francolinus bicalcaratus.
+The status of most mammals was Low risk-31 conservation dependent as applicable to reptiles.
+All the birds are known to breed in the 32 33 reserve.
+Transect C had the highest diversity index (0.0130) and transect A had the lowest animal diversity index (0.0061) but with the highest species count of thirty six (36) and 34 individual animal species sighted (454).
+35 terms of conservation and scientific interest and has to be protected through conservation awareness and community participation to conserve the current state and enhanced its range productivity.